In Austin, 19 days of terror end with a bomber's final explosion

 Two more blasts

-Two more blasts quickly shifted the course of the investigation.
+Two more blasts quickly changed the course of the investigation.

 The first package was left outside a house in east Austin on March 12.
-When Draylen Mason brought it indoors to open it, it exploded and killed him, and injured his mother.
+When Draylen Mason brought it indoors to open it, it exploded and killed him.

 The 17-year-old high school student played bass in a youth orchestra, and was taking college classes.